sourceplant/vbnotescript/README.md

 * To create a new Note, type ":new" in the inputBox.
    * A blank temp file opens up in Notepad++
-   * Save it once with Ctrl +s , only when you are done with the file, else leave it open *Note* - Saving the file, flags it for updation and deletion the temp file.
+   * Save it once with Ctrl +s , only when you are done with the file, else leave it open
-   *Note* - There is no connecpt of Notes name, however you can take first line of each note as note name by marking with eg. ##### Note1
+   * Note - There is no connecpt of Notes name, however you can take first line of each note as note name by marking with
+      * eg. ##### Note1
 * To search for some text, type your search in input box and press ok
    * A notepad file appears with all matched items and a reference number to the notes having those items
    * To view or edit the note having the matched items, enter the reference number in new inputbox marked with Enter Selection.